grayerbeard/RPi4_Python_FanshimPWM_Temperature_Control_with_logging/README.md

 ## Get code

-To install the code that is controlling the fan on my R Pi 4 and producing the data below ( or  here : https://www.ftp4rpi.smalle.uk/house/fanshim_log.html ) enter this command in the terminal:
+To install the code that is controlling the fan on my R Pi 4 and producing the data below (at the bottom of the page) via this link to [the html file uploaded to my website](https://www.ftp4rpi.smalle.uk/house/fanshim_log.html) enter this command in the terminal:

 '''
 git clone https\://github\.com/grayerbeard/RPi4_Python_FanshimPWM_Temperature_Control_with_logging\.git -b pwm_fanshim --single-branch /home/pi/fanshim/